 Do you require a solution for the robust, sensitive and reliable determination of polar anionic pesticides and metabolites?
-If so, this webinar will introduce a new validated ion-chromatography triple quadrupole mass spectrometry based workflow that will enable you to achieve this at low µg/kg levels, without the need for derivatization, and all in a single analysis.
+If so, this on-demand webinar will introduce a new validated ion-chromatography triple quadrupole mass spectrometry based workflow that will enable you to achieve this at low µg/kg levels, without the need for derivatization, and all in a single analysis.

 Laboratories are constantly challenged to analyse more classes of pesticides at lower concentrations in more different commodities, with faster turnaround times and little, if any, increase in costs.